 - The Queensland Cabinet and Ministerial Directory:

-You can also check with other areas of the department that might have what you are looking for or contact us and we can help determine if the information is accessible.
+You can also check with other areas of the department’s website that might have what you are looking for.

-You can also apply under the IP Act to amend documents containing your personal information that you believe is inaccurate, misleading, out of date or incomplete.
+You can apply under the IP Act to amend your personal information in documents that you have previously accessed that you believe is inaccurate, incomplete, out of date or misleading.